nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/wifi_coex.rst

 .. _ug_radio_mpsl_cx_generic_3wire:

-Generic three wire coexistence
+Generic three-wire coexistence
 ==============================

-Refer to :ref:`ug_radio_coex_mpsl_cx_based` for the general requirements of this implementation.
+The generic three-wire coexistence is a three-wire coexistence interface which follows the Thread Radio Coexistence Practical recommendations for using a three-wire PTA implementation for co-located 2.4 GHz radios.

 Hardware description
 --------------------

-The generic three wire interface consists of the signals listed in the table below.
+The generic three-wire interface consists of the signals listed in the table below.
 The *Pin* is a generic pin name of a PTA, identified rather by its function.
 The *Direction* is from the point of view of the SoC running the SR protocol.
 The *DT property* is the name of the devicetree node property that configures the connection between the SoC running the SR protocol and the Wi-Fi device.

-.. table:: Generic three wire coexistence protocol pins
+.. table:: Generic three-wire coexistence protocol pins

    ============  =========  =================================  ==============
    Pin           Direction  Description                        DT property